rodrigolcschulz/rodrigolcschulz/README.md

 - 👋 Hi, I’m Rodrigo Schulz
 - 🧠 I’m interested in healthcare and machine learning in general
 - 📘 I’m currently learning data science at UFMS and finished at Ebac
-- 🔬 I’m looking to collaborate on research, I am very interested in projects in Germany, areas of health and ecology
+- 🔬 I’m interested in projects in areas of health, finance, marketing, sales and engineering.
 - 💼 How to reach me @rodrigolcschulz in instagram

 💻 languages:
-Python SQL
+Python SQL DAX

-📚 Frameworks and libs
+📚 Frameworks and libs:
 NumPy Pandas Scikit Learn Seaborn

-🗄️ Databases and Cloud Hosting
+🗄️ Databases and Cloud Hosting:
 AWS Google

-💻 Software and Tools
+🔧 Software and Tools:
-Colab Git Jupyter Power BI
+Power BI Excel Colab Git Jupyter

 <!---
 rodrigolcschulz/rodrigolcschulz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.